Council discusses Prop P spending decisions

 Boner said it could be used for wages, among other things, as long is it is used for police and fire.

-Polete said, of the four choices he likes scenario three, where the current fire building would be remodeled for the police, a fire building would be built, and there would be police wage increases.
+Polete said of the four choices he likes Plan 3, where the current fire building would be remodeled for the police, a fire building would be built, and there would be police wage increases.

+"I know that it shows a deficit but we've got to get some numbers in here to see maybe we can do it for that or a little less, who knows," Polete said.
+"We don't want to wait any longer than we have to, but while we are waiting, those earnings are increasing.

 The council voted to end its contract with FGM once it is determined whether or not there is a fee to terminate.
 The city plans to immediately look into other options for architects and see what it can do to get things moving forward.